imdhanashekar/chat_overlay/readme.md

 http://localhost:8080/?handle=@mychannel
 ```

-You will also need a YouTube livechat proxy configured (see the [YouTube Livechat Proxy](#youtube-livechat-proxy) section), or you can use this public proxy: `https://youtube-livechat-proxy.onrender.com` via the `server` parameter.
+You will also need a YouTube livechat proxy configured (see the [YouTube Livechat Proxy](#youtube-livechat-proxy) section).

 ### Twitch